Make meal planning easy and FUN with this DIY Chalkboard Menu Board! It’s simple to make, and only takes minimal DIY skills!

 We lightly marked the center of where the 3- digit day of the week would go for all 7, and then applied a dot of wood glue to the backs and stuck them on!

 Pretty simple eh?
+Your menu board is DONE!
 We used a router to add ‘key hole’ hooks to the back, but you could also just use a couple saw-tooth hooks like these if you don’t have a router.
 Now hang that sucker up on your wall in the kitchen or near your family’s command center!

 I gave this meal planning menu board to my friend Amber since she’s organized enough to actually think IN ADVANCE about what food she might want to prepare for her family.
 And since I’m the non-planning type, I’ll just stick to my method.